section-engineering-education/engineering-education/content/articles/how-to-solve-initial-value-problem-using-ode45-in-matlab/index.md

    alt: MATLAB solve Initial Value Problem example image
 ---

 ### Introduction

-MATLAB’s uses the `ode45` function as the standard solver for ordinary differential equations of fifth-order(ode45).
-The `ode45` function applies Runge-Kutta formulae with the time step variable for easy computation. `ode45` is meant to solve the equation of the general form shown below;
+Matlab’s uses the `ode45` function as the standard solver for ordinary differential equations of fifth-order(ode45).
+The `ode45` function applies Runge-Kutta formulae with the time step variable for easy computation. `ode45` is used to solve equations of the form;

 $
-dx/dt = f(t,x), x(t0) = x0
+dx/dt = f(t,x), x(t0) = x0          equation 1
 $

 Here, `t` is the independent variable, `x` is a vector of dependent variables to be found, and f (t, x) is a function of t and x.
-The mathematical equation is defined when the `x` of functions on the right-hand side of Eq.
-(1), `f (t, x)`, is pre-determined, and the initial conditions, `x = x0` at the time `t0`, are given.
+You define this equation when the function's `x` is pre-determined, and the initial conditions, `x = x0` at the time `t0`, are given.

 This article will consider the Matlab algorithm `ode45` to solve the initial value problem(IVP).
 IVP is an ODE together with some initial value(s).
 Here you have a differential equation describing the dynamics of how something is changing, but you know where to start.
 The initial value tells you where to start, but the differential equation tells you where to go next. `ode45` is a work course in Matlab, and it's the first algorithm you go to solve ode problems.